silvacms/documentation/source/contents/views.rst

 - On line 4 to 6 we define a new :term:`Zope interface` to which we associate the resources ``view.js`` and ``view.css``.
-The corresponding resources files should exists inside a ``static`` located in the same folder than the Python module source file.
+The corresponding resources files should exists inside a ``static`` folder located in the same folder than the Python module source file.

 - On line 11 we include the resources associated with the :term:`Zope interface` previously defined with the help of